uhcmanager/pvnbot/README.md

 # PVN Bot
-Manages the Pirates vs. Ninjas UHC.
+Manages the Discord for the Pirates vs. Ninjas UHC.